It’s the weekend and you’re almost ready for your run. You’ve put on your running shoes and prepared your playlist.

 Therefore, you can pick a lip balm with SPF from your drugstore.
 You might need to try out several products until you find your favorite.
 I like Burt's Bees as it does not leave a flavor on my lips, it protects my lips and it flat out works.

-- MOISTURIZER: Hydrate and sooth dry lips with Beeswax and powerful fruit extracts packed into every tube of Burt's Bees lip balm
+- TOTAL HYDRATION: Hydrate and soften dry lips with beeswax and fruit extracts packed into every tube of Burt's Bees lip care

-- SMOOTH LIP BALM: Just one swipe of this conditioning lip care leaves your lips smooth and refreshed all day long
+- MOISTURIZING: Just one swipe of this conditioning lip moisturizer leaves your lips smooth and refreshed

 8. Pick the Right Location